Best Online Nursing Programs in Iowa (2026)

 How does Nursing pay in Iowa compare to other states?

-Iowa salaries are approximately 1.5% higher than the national average for nursing roles.
+Iowa offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Iowa a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Iowa?